chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Discuss design changes or big development efforts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before performing major work on the language, please open an issue on the
+Before performing major work on the language, please open an issue on the git
-git repository and/or send an email to chapel-developers@lists.sourceforge.net
+repository and/or send an email to chapel-developers_ with a prefix of
-with a prefix of ``[Design]`` in the subject header for discussion with the
+``[Design]`` in the subject header for discussion with the community and to
-community and to ensure that you are aware of any parallel efforts in that
+ensure that you are aware of any parallel efforts in that area.
-area.

 .. _Fork repo on github: